brianzhouzc/Indeed-Skill-Extraction/README.md

 │   │   ├── bhattacharyya.csv   # Bhattacharyya Coefficient
 │   │   └── <job_title>.csv     # All extracted skills for each job title
 │   └── skills_cleaned          # Contains all extracted skills.
 Manually cleaned.
+│       ├── top_20.csv          # Top 20 skills from each job postings.
+Manually created.
 │       └── <job_title>.csv     # All extracted skills for each job title
 ├── backup                      # Backups for all scrapped data.
 Ordered by date/time │   └── ...